Genuine and Quiet Floating Market in Bangkok, Bang Luang Canal.

-This photo blog post is about one of a few genuine, quiet, local, floating markets in Bangkok (Thailand).
-Bang Luang Canal or คลองบางหลวง (Klong Bang Luang) in Thai language.
+This photo blog post is about one of a few local, genuine and quiet floating markets in Bangkok (Thailand), Bang Luang Canal.

-If you’re looking for the most touristed floating markets outside Bangkok then, I’m afraid, you are in the wrong place.
+If you’re looking for the most touristed floating market outside Bangkok then, I’m afraid, you have landed on the wrong article.

-This blog post showcases a selection of images about people’s daily life around this authentic, small, off the beaten path, floating market in Bangkok.
+This blog post showcases a selection of images about this authentic and off the beaten path floating market in Bangkok.

 Bang Luang Canal

-For more photos about travel photography visit the page Travel on this site.
+For more photos about travel photography visit my Travel page on this site.